Maples7/presentations/2022-8-efun-cabin-fever-reducer.md

 - Werewolf, 7~20 people, F65

 Note:
 I've prepared some board games for you guys.
-We have these ones and feel free to join anyone you like.
-I high recommend Splendor and I'll personally join this one.
+We have these ones and feel free to join any one you like.
+I highly recommend Splendor and I'll personally join this one.

 So, that's all!
 Have fun!